What Is Debt Consolidation?

 Frequently Asked Questions

 It's harder but not impossible.
 With a poor credit score, mainstream lenders may decline or offer high rates.
-Options include: credit union loans (often more accessible and cheaper than payday-style lenders); secured loans (risky β€” only if you have equity and fully understand the risk); or β€” more appropriately β€” a free Debt Management Plan through StepChange, which achieves similar outcomes (one payment, potentially frozen interest) without a new loan.
+Options include: credit union loans (often more accessible and cheaper than payday-style lenders); secured loans (risky - only if you have equity and fully understand what you're signing up for); or a free Debt Management Plan through StepChange, which achieves similar results (one payment, potentially frozen interest) without taking on a new loan.

 Not automatically.
-You need to actively pay off and then close (or cut up) the credit card accounts after the loan funds arrive.
-If you leave the cards open with a zero balance, the temptation and opportunity to run them back up remains.
-Close them immediately after consolidation β€” this removes the risk and simplifies your credit profile, though you'll need to build up a credit history with new accounts over time if needed.
+You need to actively pay off and then close the credit card accounts after the loan funds arrive.
+If you leave the cards open with a zero balance, the temptation to run them back up stays with you.
+Close them right after consolidation - it removes the risk and tidies up your credit profile, though you'll build your credit history again over time through the consolidation loan itself.

-A personal consolidation loan can be arranged in as little as 24–48 hours online.
-Repayment of the consolidated debt then takes the loan term β€” typically 1–5 years depending on the amount and your chosen monthly payment.
-A 0% balance transfer completes within 3–7 working days and then runs for the promotional period.
-The key metric isn't how quickly you consolidate β€” it's having a plan to clear the resulting balance before the rate rises.
+A personal consolidation loan can be arranged in as little as 24-48 hours online.
+Repayment then runs for the loan term - typically 1-5 years depending on the amount and your monthly payments.
+A 0% balance transfer completes within 3-7 working days and then runs for the promotional period.
+The key thing isn't how fast you consolidate - it's having a clear plan to clear the balance before the rate changes.